P. Jayachandran

-Paliyath Jayachandrakuttan is an Indian playback singer and actor from Kerala.
-Jayachandran is best known for his captivating voice which gave him the title Bhava Gayakan by the music fraternity of South India.
-He has worked with many composers including G. Devarajan, M. S. Baburaj, V. Dakshinamoorthy, K. Raghavan, M. K. Arjunan, M. S. Viswanathan, Ilaiyaraaja, Koti, Shyam, A. R. Rahman, M. M. Keeravani, Vidyasagar and M Jayachandran.
-He has sung more than 10000 songs in total in different languages.He also acted in few films too.
+Paliyath Jayachandran (3 March 1944 – 9 January 2025) was an Indian playback singer and actor.
+He collaborated with composers, G. Devarajan, M. S. Baburaj, V. Dakshinamoorthy, K. Raghavan, M. K. Arjunan, M. S. Viswanathan, Vijaya Bhaskar, Ilaiyaraaja, Koti, Shyam, A. R. Rahman, M. M. Keeravani, Vidyasagar and M Jayachandran.
+Over the course of his career, he recorded more than 16,000 songs in multiple languages and appeared in a few films.